Betamethasone valerate/Neomycin sulphate 1 mg/5 mg/g Cream

 4.4 Special warnings and precautions for use

-Long-term continuous topical therapy should be avoided where possible, particularly in infants and children, as adrenal suppression, with or without clinical features of Cushing's syndrome, can occur even without occlusion.
+Manifestations of hypercortisolism (Cushing's syndrome) and reversible hypothalamic-pituitary-adrenal (HPA) axis suppression can occur in some individuals as a result of increased systemic absorption of topical corticosteroids.
 In this situation, topical steroids should be discontinued gradually under medical supervision because of the risk of adrenal insufficiency (see section 4.8 and section 4.9).

 If infection persists, systemic chemotherapy is required.